droidefense/engine/.github/ISSUE_TEMPLATE.md

 ### Questions to ask before submission
 1. Are all resource files well referenced?
-3. Are you using the latest apkr version?
+3. Are you using the latest droidefense version?